 4 Crusade Road, Westford, Massachusetts 01886

 My approach to consulting is to teach clients the fundamental principles of bulk solids storage and handling so that we can work as a team when solving powder handling problems or designing equipment.

-Chemical engineer with extensive experience in bulk solids handling and processing in the pharmaceutical and chemical industries, including drying, fluidizing, feeding, dispersing, conveying, storage, extrusion, reacting, blending, granulating, testing, and mixing with fluids.
+Chemical engineer with extensive experience in bulk solids handling and processing in the pharmaceutical and chemical industries, including drying, fluidizing, feeding, dispersing, conveying, storage, extrusion, reacting, blending, granulating, testing, and densifying.
 Expert on handling and processing challenging materials such as carbon black and fumed silica.
 Professional experience includes manufacturing, research and development, consulting, and training.
 Spray drying knowledge includes bench, laboratory, pilot, and commercial equipment.
 Author of subsection on powder flow and hopper and chute design in Perry’s Chemical Engineers’ Handbook, 9th edition.
 Licensed Professional Engineer.
 American Institute of Chemical Engineers Fellow.

 Powder handling and processing